 10. Increased Competitiveness

 The process manufacturing ERP market is a mix between vendors that focus exclusively on this type of manufacturing and vendors that offer discrete functionality as well.
 Large ERP vendors with a diversified portfolio often offer separate solutions for discrete and process manufacturing.
 When selecting a system, you’ll want to look out for factors such as whether the vendor offers cloud or on-site deployment, what industry they primarily serve, which functionalities they provide and the size of the businesses that use the program.

 Aptean’s offering for process manufacturing includes two ERP solutions: Axis ERP (specialized in metals, wires and cable manufacturers) and Ross ERP (a more generic solution).
-Besides ERP, Aptean also offers Factory MES for process manufacturing.
+Aside from ERP, Aptean also offers Factory MES for process manufacturing.
 The company’s flagship solution is without a doubt Ross ERP, which includes modules for back-office administration, manufacturing operations and even PLM.
-Another benefit of Ross ERP is it includes business process management (BPM) functionality, which manufacturers can use to improve their workflows.
+Another benefit of Ross ERP is it provides business process management (BPM) functionality, which manufacturers can use to improve their workflows.

 While the core ERP modules are robust, functionality for PLM or BPM is quite limited in this solution.
 The included degree of functionality may be enough for small manufacturers, but larger companies may want to consider standalone solutions to better cover their needs for product development or business process management.

 Epicor offers Tropos ERP for process manufacturing, which focuses on industries such as food, beverage, pharmaceuticals, metals and chemicals.
-Epicor Tropos includes functionality for the back office such as accounting and customer relationship management (CRM), as well as modules for inventory, supply chain and quality management.
+Epicor Tropos includes functionality for back-office workflows such as accounting and customer relationship management (CRM) along with modules for inventory, supply chain and quality management.
 Process manufacturers can also benefit from two other solutions offered by Epicor: Mattec MES (Manufacturing Execution System) and Informance EMI manufacturing intelligence.